RosettaDrone/rosettadrone/README.md

 - Rosetta drone 2 reports groundspeed and airspeed as the same, and does no wind correction

-- There is currently no way to turn the video camera on or off in QGC, but DJI controllers will still work fine
+- There is currently no way to turn the video camera on or off in QGC, but DJI controllers will still work fine, Mavlink support for this is now added.

 - The only implemented waypoint actions include delaying at a waypoint, taking a photo, or changing the gimbal pitch

+- Battery % is now show in the GUI on the main screen.

+- Battery Warnings for both Drone and Controller at 20% 10% and 5%.
+No sound as the moment.

+- Controller stick positions and C1, C2 and C3 switch states are now reported as RC RAW messages over Mavlink

+- A working DJI simulator is added to testing and training.
+The simulator is Hardware In the Loop (HIL), and this require both a controller and a drone connected.

+- A test mode is added by hitting 5 times on the drone icon.
+This will enable GUI testing only.

 # Known Issues for Users